kfechter/LegionY530Ubuntu/README.md

 once you are at the desktop, open the terminal and run `sudo rmmod ideapad_laptop` if you are using wifi.

-If the above command does not get wifi working, you may need to perform the following steps
+If the above command does not get wifi working, you may need to perform steps under "Additional Notes" at the bottom.

-run the command `echo "options r8822be aspm=0" | sudo tee /etc/modprobe.d/r8822be.conf`
-run the command `sudo rmmod r8822be`
-run the command `sudo modprobe r8822be`

 Without closing the terminal, run the following command `sudo apt-update && sudo apt dist-upgrade`.
 Follow any terminal prompts and when updates are complete, restart the computer.
 After rebooting, follow the above steps for getting wifi working. the next step will get wifi working permanently.